 and football are sports that have a higher risk of ACL injuries.

-in a car accident or during a football tackle.
+car accident or during a football tackle.

 Early medical treatment for knee ligament injury may include: